jun-xiao-mainlinestem/2026base/RGB-Template-Python/configuration_guide.md

 This section is **mandatory** - you must configure your drivetrain for the robot to function properly.

-### Step 1: Open main.py and locate the motor definitions

-### Step 2: Configure Motor Ports
+### Step 1: Configure Motor Ports

-Find the motor definitions and update the port numbers and motor directions:
+Open main.py and locate the motor definitions and update the port numbers and motor directions:

 ```python
 # Left side motors